-Dr. Susan Martin was named Provost and Senior Vice Chancellor for Academic Affairs in May 2009, after serving in the position on an interim basis since July 2008.
+Dr. Susan Martin was named Provost and Senior Vice Chancellor in May 2009, after serving in the position on an interim basis since July 2008.
 Previously, she had served as senior vice provost.

 Prior to her role as vice provost, Dr. Martin was associate dean of the UT Knoxville College of Arts and Sciences from 2000 to 2004, and prior to that spent nine years as a department head.
 She joined the faculty of the Department of Classics at UT Knoxville in 1981.

 Born and raised in Berkeley, California, Dr. Martin received B.A. degrees in comparative literature (French and German, 1973) and classical philology (1976) from the University of California, Berkeley.
 She has M.A. and Ph.D. degrees in classical studies from the University of Michigan (1981).
 She spent a junior year abroad at the Universit de Bordeaux (1971-72), was a fellow of the American Academy in Rome (1980-81) and a Liberal Arts Fellow in Law and Classics at Harvard Law School (1988-89).